Mina Shum: Early life

-Mina Shum was born in Hong Kong in 1966 and came to Vancouver with her family at the age of one.
+Mina Shum was born in Hong Kong in 1966 and moved to Vancouver with her family at the age of one.
 Her family, who had originally left Maoist China, settled in Vancouver as part of the first wave of Chinese immigration.
 In her early school years, Shum was interested in acting and theatre, and decided to pursue these interests despite her parents' disapproval.
 Shum attended the University of British Columbia from 1983 to 1989, and received a B.A. in theatre as well as a Diploma in Film Production.
 At the age of 19, Shum decided that she wanted to be a filmmaker after watching a film by Peter Weir titled, Gallipoli.
 From Gallipoli she discovered that "one, you could make a film that wasn't American-centric as well as find an audience and two, you could marry beautiful visuals with a very intimate story."
 After receiving her degree, she was briefly part of the director's program at the Canadian Film Centre, in Toronto.

 Shum is also close friends with fellow filmmaker, Ann Marie Fleming, whom she met in 1989 while they were both students.

 Career

 Although she is often pigeonholed as a "Chinese-Canadian woman film director," Shum prefers to be known as an "independent filmmaker", rather than one of national identity.
 She views this label as one way to get audiences to view her film without prejudice.
 When discussing her association with feminism and multiculturalism Shum says, "Because I'm a living breathing human being in Vancouver, which is a very multicultural city, and I'm a woman, I tend to get tagged as someone who might write about "issues."
 But that's not where it starts for me, it starts on a very human level.
 I use narrative to reveal things that people don't see."

-Shum describes herself as being an enthusiastic consumer of ideas, movies, art, theatre, music, dance, fiction, and non-fiction.
+Shum describes herself as being an enthusiastic consumer of ideas, movies, painting, theatre, music, dance, fiction, and non-fiction.
 When discussing her inspirations she says, "I read interviews with people I've never heard of.
 And I listen to both friends and strangers speak.
 I live entirely, throw myself into situations, get my heart broken, soar with infatuations.
 And somehow all that gets funneled through my guiding intention, which is to reflect and reveal how we can be happier.
 How to live more authentically, how to make the most out of this one life."